 A review of significant therapeutic approaches from Freud to the present day, and their implied views of man.
-The sources of the theories of, for example, Freud, Miller and Dollard, Ellis, Rogers, Perls, and Janov, concluding with problems in evaluating the effects of psychotherapy.
-Practicals involve interviewing, group process and structure, and interpersonal relations.
+The sources of the theories of, for example, Freud, Miller and Dollard, Ellis, Rogers, Perls and Janov, concluding with problems in evaluating the effects of psychotherapy.
+Practical work involves interviewing, group process and structure, and interpersonal relations.